Gi60s/openapi-enforcer-docs/middleware/v2/src/guide/mocking.md

 1. In your OpenAPI document specify `x-mock-implemented: true` for the implemented operations.
 (The property name can be changed in the [init middleware options](./init#init-options).
 2. For implemented operations, write code that checks for the `mockMode` or `mockStore` properties on the express request object.
 Those properties indicate a request for a mocked response.

+If a path has an implemented mock response then it will be the mode used when producing a mock response unless otherwise specified by an [explicit mock directive](#explicit-mocking).

 **openapi.yml**